-Just about everyone has a basic understanding that most sex crimes also result in mandatory registration on the sex offender registry.
-What you may not know is that while every state has a sex offender registry, each one has a different set of laws detailing the rights and responsibilities of those on the list.
-That means that sex offenders who wish to move to a new state will face a unique set of challenges if they wish to take up residency in another state.
-In many cases, it may be advisable for convicted sex offenders to speak with a San Diego sex crimes lawyer before moving out of state or into California in order to ensure the move remains in compliance with the law.
+Just about everyone has a basic understanding that bring convicted of most sex crimes will also result in mandatory registration on the sex offender registry.
+What you may not know is that while every state has a sex offender registry under Megan’s Law, each one has a different set of laws detailing the rights and responsibilities of those on the list.
+That means if a sex offender moves to another state, they will face a unique set of challenges before and after the move.
+In many cases, it may be advisable for convicted sex offenders to contact a sex crimes lawyer before moving out of or into California in order to ensure the move is in compliance with the law.

-As many sex offenders are transient, California law also specifies that because transients re-register every 30 days, they do not need to re-register when moving to a new city, but will still need to provide written notification before leaving the state within five days of the move.
+As many sex offenders are transient and live without a permanent home, California law also specifies that because transients re-register every 30 days, they do not need to re-register when moving to a new city, but will still need to provide written notification before leaving the state within five days of the move.

 Lastly, it’s worth noting that even if you live in another state, but still work or attend school in California, even on a part time basis, you must still register as a sex offender in California.
-Many other states have similar laws, so again, if you have any questions about moving or traveling between states as a convicted sex offender, it is always advisable to speak with your San Diego sex crimes attorney.
+Many other states have similar sexual registration laws for employees and students, so again, if you have any questions about moving or traveling between states as a registered sex offender, it is always advisable to speak with your lawyer.

-If you have any questions about any aspect of life on the sex offender registry, San Diego sex crime defense lawyer Peter M. Liss can help.
-Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+If you have any questions about any aspect of life on the sex offender registry, criminal defense lawyer Peter M. Liss can help.
+Please contact his office (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by Matthew W. Jackson